dsc-courses/dsc106-2025-wi/labs/lab07/index.md

 ## Submission

-To get checked off for the lab, please record a 2 minute video with the following components:
+To get checked off for the lab, please record a 2 minute video in mp4 format with the following components:

-1. Present your Mapbox visualization
+1. Present your Mapbox visualization.
-2. Show yourself interacting with your map visualizations.
+2. Show yourself interacting with your map visualizations with ALL features and functionalities this lab delineates.
 3. Share the most interesting thing you learned from this lab.

 **Videos longer than 2 minutes will be trimmed to 2 minutes before we grade, so